Balancing Doula Work & Motherhood: 5 Lessons Learned the Hard Way

 This is a practical version of the sage advice you’ve heard countless times to treasure these early years because they “pass too quickly”.
 While we all know this to be true, when we’re in the midst of those years it certainly doesn’t Feel like anything is going to pass very quickly at all.
 So my version is this: Create as many moments as you can when you can be fully present with your children.
 Establish other times when you can be fully present with your work (and accept that this might mean waking up an hour early, working at night, or in shorter segments of time).

-Ideally, create a firm schedule of times when you know you will be able to commit to your work, allowing you to let go and enjoy your family-time instead of feeling pulled in two directions.
-It is the trying to do both at once thing that gets us in trouble.
+Ideally, create a firm schedule of times when you know you will be able to commit to your work, allowing you to let go and enjoy your family time instead of feeling pulled in two directions.
+It is the act of trying to do both at once thing that gets us in trouble.
 When I look back, I think that perhaps I didn’t want to admit that I was a working mother, making it much harder to commit to work hours.
 My experience of this shifted when I began to embrace myself as a business owner and understand that my 3rd baby – my business – deserved my attention as well.

 3. Create a Work Space